csalzano/power-boost-for-gravity-forms/README.md

 ![Power Boost for Gravity Forms](assets/banner-1544x500.jpg)

 # Power Boost for Gravity Forms

 WordPress plugin.
 An add-on for Gravity Forms.
 Enhances Gravity Forms for power users.

-Visit this plugin on wordpress.org: [wordpress.org/plugins/power-boost-for-gravity-forms](https://wordpress.org/plugins/power-boost-for-gravity-forms/)

 Visit this plugin's home page: [breakfastco.xyz/power-boost-for-gravity-forms](https://breakfastco.xyz/power-boost-for-gravity-forms/)

 ## FEATURES

 ### Adds a "Last Entry" column to the forms list.

 Indicates which forms are truly active   ![screenshot-1](assets/screenshot-1.png)

 ### Adds a tab "Replace Forms" to the Import/Export page